Background pattern

 Do not take Olanzapina TecniGen:

-• If you are allergic (hypersensitive) to olanzapina or to any of the other components of Olanzapina.
-An allergic reaction may manifest as a rash, itching, swelling of the face or lips, or difficulty breathing.
-If this happens, tell your doctor.
+• If you are allergic (hypersensitive) to olanzapine or to any of the other components of Olanzapina.
+The allergic reaction may manifest as a rash, itching, swelling of the face or lips, or difficulty breathing.
+If this happens to you, tell your doctor.

 • If you have previously been diagnosed with narrow-angle glaucoma.

-• This type of medication may cause unusual movements, especially in the face or on the tongue.
-If this happens after taking Olanzapina, tell your doctor.
+• Medications of this type can cause unusual movements, especially in the face or tongue.
+If this happens to you after taking Olanzapina, tell your doctor.

-• Very rarely, this type of medication produces a combination of fever, rapid breathing, sweating, muscle stiffness, and drowsiness.
-If this happens, contact your doctor immediately.
+• Very rarely, medications of this type produce a combination of fever, rapid breathing, sweating, muscle stiffness, and drowsiness.
+If this happens to you, contact your doctor immediately.

-• If you or a family member has a history of blood clots, these medications may be associated with the formation of the same.
+• If you or someone in your family has a history of blood clots, these medications may be associated with the formation of clots.

 • Diabetes